 I’ve been hearing all day on the news about Margaret Thatcher’s “shock” on being told of the intelligence about the imminent Argentine invasion of the Falkland Islands in 1982.

 Why is this being presented/spun as being to her credit?
-She is said to not have believed that the Argentines would invade.
+She is said not to have believed that the Argentines would invade.
 Yet this is despite the fact that she must have had advisers who had warned her of the possibility.

 It was only some months after the war, during the Franks inquiry, that she said the things being quoted.
 She certainly professes shock.
 But then she had to.
 She also told the inquiry that immediately after the invasion no-one knew whether Britain could retake the islands.
 “We did not know – we did not know,” she said.